Exlll/ConfigLib/README.md

 To convert the value of a configuration element `E` with (source) type `S` into a serializable value of some target type, a serializer has to be selected.
 Serializers are instances of the `de.exlll.configlib.Serializer` interface and are selected based on `S`.
-Put differently, serializers are always selected based on the compile-time type of `E` and never on the runtime type of its value.
+Put differently, serializers are, by default, always selected based on the compile-time type of `E` and never on the runtime type of its value.

 <details>
  <summary>Why should I care about this?</summary>

-This distinction makes a difference (and might lead to confusion) when you have configuration elements whose type is a configuration type, and you extend that configuration type.
+This distinction makes a difference (and might lead to confusion) when you have configuration elements that are configuration classes, and you extend those classes.
 Concretely, assume you have written two configuration classes `A` and `B` where `B extends A`.
 Then, if you use `A a = new B()` in your main configuration, only the fields of a `A` will be stored when you save your main configuration.
 That is because the serializer of field `a` was selected based on the